 The Boole Tree is the last of the large giant sequoias in Converse Basin that has grown since the 1890s.
 It is the largest tree on National Forest System land and is recognized as one of the largest trees in the world.

 Indian Basin Grove is one of the few groves with a campground.
 Princess Campground has three campground loops: Shining Cloud, Yellow Moon, and Morning Star.
 It has the greatest number of large sequoia tree stumps, as well as young sequoia trees and a variety of conifers.
 Shade is good throughout the campground; privacy between camp sites is fair to good.
 Princess Campground lies in the middle of Indian Basin Grove beside Indian Basin Meadow and Creek.
 Campfire talks and guided hikes are offered most weekends from Memorial Day Weekend through Labor Day Weekend (this campground is currently under construction, so please check when it will be open).

 Southern Portion: The Trail of a Hundred Giants across from Redwood Meadow Campground on the Western Divide Highway provides interpretation of life among the giant sequoias.
-This self-guided trail is about one-half-mile long and is fully accessible.
+This self-guided loop trail is about 1.3 miles long and portions of the trail are fully accessible.
 In April 2000, President Bill Clinton signed the Presidential Proclamation establishing the Giant Sequoia National Monument at this site.

 The Belknap Grove is a complex of multiple groves.
 Belknap Campground is in this grove.
 Beautiful trails through old growth sequoias meander along Bear Creek and the Tule River.
 This grove is fairly easy to get to on paved roads.
 You can visit this grove year-round, but there may be snow and ice on the roads in winter, so please check in advance and bring your tire chains.